18 Best Healing Spells in D&D 5e

 Even though this healing might not seem like much, it can help a party get back up after being knocked out or even change the course of a battle.

-Read Also: Detect Thoughts 5e D&D Guide
+Read Also: Identify 5e D&D Guide

 Also, because Goodberry can provide food for a day, adventurers don’t have to carry a tonne of food on long journeys.